 Crossens Peat Monitoring

-At the start of 2024, the Mersey Rivers Trust were awarded a grant by the Environment Agency as part of the Lowland Agricultural Peat Water Discovery Pilot (LAPWDP).
+At the start of 2024, Mersey Rivers Trust was awarded a grant by the Environment Agency as part of the Lowland Agricultural Peat Water Discovery Pilot (LAPWDP).

 Lowland Agricultural Peat Water Discovery Pilot (LAPWDP)

-As part of this project the Mersey Rivers Trust have been collaborating with local farmers and the Wildfowl and Wetlands Trust.
-Martin Mere is being utilised as a control site to compare its peat condition and groundwater levels with the surrounding farmland.
+As part of this project, Mersey Rivers Trust has been collaborating with local farmers and the Wildfowl and Wetlands Trust at Martin Mere, which is being utilised as a control site to compare its peat condition and groundwater levels with the surrounding farmland.

 Ultimately the knowledge gained will provide insight into whether “wetter farming” is a viable option within the catchment.
-With the data gathered, the trust will provide information to local farmers with the aim of improving the overall soil and water quality locally, whilst lowering the impacts of flood events.
+With the data gathered, Mersey Rivers Trust will provide information to local farmers with the aim of improving the overall soil health and water quality locally, whilst lowering the impacts of flood events.

 What is Wetter Farming?